kindohm/blog2/content/blog/2024/2024-08-16.joy-boi/index.md

 {% image "bit.jpg" %}

 Next I drilled a hole and mounted a micro USB plug.
-I receives a micro USB plug from the outside, and plugs into the micro USB input of the microcontroller on the inside.
+The socket receives a micro USB plug from the outside, and plugs into the micro USB input of the microcontroller on the inside.